ietf-teep/architecture/draft-ietf-teep-architecture.md

 Similarly, in most implementations the REE is involved in the mechanics of installing new TAs.
 However, the authority for what TAs are running in a given TEE is between the TEEP Agent and the TAM.
-While a TEEP Broker can in effect make suggestions, it cannot decide or enforce what runs where.
+While a TEEP Broker can in effect make suggestions as discussed in Section {{apis}}, it cannot decide or enforce what runs where.
 The TEEP Broker can also control which TEE a given installation request is directed at, but a TEEP Agent will only accept TAs that are actually applicable to it and where installation instructions are received by a TAM that it trusts.